raedatoui/cup-housing/README.md

 ## Uploading JSON File
 The following grunt command and steps allow uploading only the data files (__settings.json__ and __2013-incomes.csv__) to the server.
 This is useful for updating the data on the server without having to create an entirely new build.

-Once edits have been made to the data files, they __must__ get committed and pushed to git.
+Once edits have been made to a satisfactory level, the best practice would consist of committing and pushing the changed data files to git.

 ### Using grunt command
 * run `grunt data` and the data files will uploaded to the server